 Russia rejoins U.N. deal to ship grain from Ukraine, easing food insecurity concerns

-ISTANBUL – Russia has returned to the U.N. brokered deal to ship Ukrainian grain out of the country.
+ISTANBUL — Russia has returned to the United Nations-brokered deal to safely ship Ukrainian grain through the Black Sea.
 Russia's move to suspend participation over the weekend had caused a spike in global wheat prices and raised fresh concerns over food shortages.

 In a statement, Russia's Defense Ministry said it had agreed to renew its participation in the grain deal after the U.N. and Turkey secured written assurances from Ukraine that shipping corridors would not be used for military purposes.